Driving Under the Influence of Alcohol: Drinking and Driving LawsUpdated Dec. 25, 2020

 You would not go for a drive in a vehicle that has an engine or brake malfunction – that would be asking for trouble!
 The same is true of drinking and driving.
 When your body and brain are malfunctioning, they cannot safely operate a motor vehicle.

 Alcohol and emotional fitness

 Being emotionally “fit to drive” is an incredibly important and often overlooked issue, which we have touched upon briefly in previous modules of this course.
 Here, we take the time to explore the topic in greater detail.
-The emotions you experience while driving matter, because they influence your behavior and decision-making skills.
+The emotions you experience while driving matter because they influence your behavior and decision-making skills.
 A calm and tranquil driver is unlikely to respond dangerously if another vehicle cuts in front of them in a line of traffic.
 Whereas an angry, frustrated driver may respond to the same situation by sounding their horn, shouting, tailgating or even ramming the offending vehicle from behind.

 Powerful emotions – even positive emotions – can be dangerous.
-Due to alcohol’s chemically disruptive affect on the brain, drinking creates a Russian Roulette-like situation whereby you cannot predict which emotion you end up with, and, there is a strong potential for disaster.
+Due to alcohol’s chemically disruptive effect on the brain, drinking creates a Russian Roulette-like situation whereby you cannot predict which emotion you end up with, and, there is a strong potential for disaster.

 - Lead to “out of character” behavior